deanpcmad/omniauth-discord/README.md

 end
 ```

-You can set callback url
+You can also specify a callback URL by adding callback_url to the provider options.

 ```ruby